dominicparga/osmgraphing/README.md

 When editing the config, take [`resources/blueprint.yaml`][github/self/blob/blueprint.yaml] as guide.

 To use the balancer, a [clone][github/dominicparga/multi-ch-constructor] of [`multi-ch-constructor`-repo][github/lesstat/multi-ch-constructor] is used as submodule, written in `c++`.
-This `osmgraphing`-repo is wrapping the submodule as `rust`-module, using configs for its execution-parameters.
+This `osmgraphing`-repo is wrapping the submodule as `Rust`-module, using configs for its execution-parameters.
 To get it run, please install the dependencies according to the [workflow-file][github/self/workflow] (working successfully in `August 2020`).
 Please note that the balancer bases on code, that is licensed under the `GPL-3.0`.
 Therefore, you have to enable features (via `cargo`).